Nov 23 2008

 Here’s how they look from the side:

 OK.
 They’re clever and convenient.
 But do they do the job?
-In a word, yes.
+In a word, yes—up to a point.
 Mine are the Yaktrax Walkers.
 They lack the fail-safe over-the-instep strap that the Pro model boasts, but they haven’t slipped off my feet very often.
 If I’m worried about the possibility, however, I just run a length of cord over my foot instead, tying off the ends on either side.
 That does the trick.

 Of course, Yaktrax aren’t climbing crampons.
 They won’t help you front-point your way up a frozen waterfall.
+They won’t even offer a solid grip on steep icy trails.
 But they make walking on iced-over beaver ponds and other slippery surfaces wonderfully easy.
 And I’ve had no trouble with snow or ice balling up on the steel traction coils.
 They’re kind to carpets and car floor mats, too, though—somewhat to my surprise—they’ve proven a little treacherous on smooth flooring.
 But that’s not much of a problem.
 They’re easy to remove.

 Are you tired of slip-sliding away on icy trails and glazed sidewalks?
 Then give Yaktrax a try.
 I’ve been very happy with mine.